storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 +++
-title = "BitVM: How to bridge using 1-of-N trust assumptions" date = "2025-02-10T04:57:00"
+title = "BitVM: how to bridge using 1-of-N trust assumptions" date = "2025-02-10T04:57:00"
 author = "Jose Storopoli, PhD"